nermalcat69/nermalcat69/README.md

 ### 💿 Stuff I've done so far

-- Editing Videos using Fcpx, Wordpress, Ghost.org Themes
-- Sold websites on Flippa
-- Wrote Blogs using Ghost.org Cms (Spent too much time on seo and everything works on search engines in depth)
-- Solana & Ethereum Smart Contracts
+I've done a bunch of cool stuff.
+I've edited videos using Final Cut Pro X and created WordPress themes (for personal use), as well as Ghost.org themes (also for personal use).
+Sold websites on Flippa.
+Additionally, I've written blogs on Ghost.org, where I've dedicated a lot of time to ensuring they rank well on search engines.
+I've also developed smart contracts on Solana and Ethereum, and built Discord bots using Typescript, among other cool projects.